DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Authors: Dr Dushyanth Gnanappiragasam, Dermatology Specialist Registrar; Dr Karen Harman, Consultant Dermatologist, University Hospitals of Leicester NHS Trust, United Kingdom.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 January 2020.

-Pachydermodactyly is a form of benign digital fibromatosis which causes progressive asymptomatic periarticular thickening, most commonly around the proximal interphalangeal joints.
-Some subtypes may have palmar and metacarpophalangeal (MCP) joint involvement.
+Pachydermodactyly is a benign digital fibromatosis presenting as a progressive asymptomatic periarticular thickening, most commonly around the proximal interphalangeal joints.
+Palmar and distal interphalangeal (DIP) or metacarpophalangeal (MCP) joint involvement has been described.

 Pachydermodactyly most commonly occurs in adolescents and young men.
 The affected male to female ratio is 4:1 [1,2].